-- A. An apartment may be established only accessory to a permitted dwelling.
-The apartment unit shall have common wall(s) and/ or floor(s) to the livable floor area of the principal dwelling.
-The outward appearance of the accessory dwelling shall be consistent with the design and character of the principal dwelling in its construction, materials and finish treatment.
+A. Accessory Dwelling Units (ADUs) may be established only accessory to a permitted dwelling.
+The ADU unit shall have common wall(s) and/ or floor(s) to the livable floor area of the principal dwelling.
+The outward appearance of the ADU shall be consistent with the design and character of the principal dwelling in its construction, materials and finish treatment.
 The outward appearance shall not change the single-family character in any visible manner.
-There shall be no more than one (1) apartment accessory to a permitted dwelling. - B. Living area of an accessory apartment shall contain a minimum of four-hundred (400) square feet and shall not exceed a maximum of eight-hundred (800) square feet; there shall be no more than one (1) bedroom in such apartment.
-In no case shall the floor area exceed twenty-five (25%) percent of the gross livable floor area of the total structure. - C. An accessory apartment shall be so located upon a lot to comply with all dimensional requirements of the zoning district for new construction.
+There shall be no more than one (1) ADU to a permitted dwelling.

+- B. Notwithstanding the above, the RF-3 District can include the conversion of an existing detached accessory structure or new construction of a detached ADU.
+All other applicable requirements of Section 6.9.1 shall be adhered to.
+ADUs involving new construction or significant alterations to an existing detached structure shall be reviewed and approved by the Commission. - C. Living area of an accessory apartment shall contain a minimum of four-hundred (400) square feet and shall not exceed a maximum of one-thousand (1,000) square feet; there shall be no more than one (1) bedroom in such apartment.
+In no case shall the floor area exceed thirty (30%) percent of the gross livable floor area of the total structure. - D. An ADU apartment shall be so located upon a lot to comply with all dimensional requirements of the zoning district for new construction.
 An apartment located within the perimeter of an existing nonconforming dwelling, shall not be subject to such requirement.
-No apartment shall be located in a basement or cellar unless such basement or cellar constitutes a walk-out basement that is not below an established flood plain elevation.
-Additions for the purpose of an accessory apartment shall be made only above or to the side or rear of the principal dwelling. - D. An accessory apartment shall have a minimum of one (1) separate external door access from the principal dwelling. - E. An accessory apartment shall contain separate from the principal dwelling: kitchen facilities, full bath and electric panel with separate disconnect and separate access to same. - F. The provisions of §6.1 of these Regulations notwithstanding, two (2) off-street parking spaces shall be provided for an accessory apartment in a designated location on the premises.
+No ADU shall be located in a basement or cellar unless such basement or cellar constitutes a walk-out basement that is not below an established flood plain elevation.
+Additions for the purpose of an accessory apartment shall be made only above or to the side or rear of the principal dwelling. - E. An ADU shall have a minimum of one (1) separate external door access from the principal dwelling.
+Appropriate street numbering shall be affixed to the building containing the ADU and/or mailbox so as to be visible to emergency responders. - F. An ADU shall contain separate from the principal dwelling: kitchen facilities, full bath and electric panel with separate disconnect and may contain a separate utility meter. - G. The provisions of §6.1 of these Regulations notwithstanding, one (1) off-street parking spaces shall be provided for an ADU in a designated location on the premises.
 Such spaces shall be on an area prepared to accommodate vehicle parking.
 Such spaces shall be an area constructed for such purpose with a surface treatment equal to the driveway, shall provide suitable vehicle turnaround onsite and shall not conflict with access or parking for the principal dwelling.